Wafelack/pork/README.md

 ### From source (recommended)

-You will need Cargo and GNU Make to perform this installation.
+You will need Cargo, GNU Make and the GNU Compiler Collection to perform this installation.

 ```
 $ git clone git@github.com:Wafelack/rad.git